mattTea/CV/README.md

 ## Products

+Below are a number of web apps that I have built for learning purposes.
+And one, to solve a particular problem at John Lewis ([Delivering our future](https://github.com/mattTea/dof-app)), now has over 200 regular users.

 Product | Description | Technologies
 ------------ | ------------------------------ | ----------------
 [TinyGigs](https://github.com/mattTea/TinyGigs) | A simple React web app for live music in small London venues.
 Find tonight's gig or performance [here](http://tinygigs.matttea.com/). | React. node.js.